AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 - What format do the pricing rules need to be in?
 - How do we design the pricing ruled?
 - Future Considerations - how to scale and add new pricing rules in the future.
+- What items do we want to allow a pre-determined set of items in an array or any items within reason?

 ## Dependencies

+- Jest
+- ChalkJS

 ## Criteria